biswa2001github/IISc_Open_Day_2026/README.md

-# Games for IISc Open Day 2026 — AI vs Human Collection
+# Games for IISc Open Day 2026 — AI vs Human

 This repository contains three small games that let an AI play against a human.